Doryanthes excelsa: Taxonomy and naming

 Doryanthes excelsa was first formally described in 1802 by the Portuguese polymath, José Correia da Serra from the type specimen collected by George Bass "in mountainous parts of the colony of N.S.W.".
 The description was published in Transactions of the Linnean Society of London.
 The genus name (Doryanthes) is derived from the Ancient Greek δόρυ (dóry) meaning a "spear" and ἄνθος (ánthos) meaning "a flower".
 The specific epithet (excelsa) is a Latin word meaning "high", "lofty" or "distinguished".

 Doryanthes excelsa and Doryanthes palmeri are the only two members of the family Doryanthaceae.

 "Doryanthes" has inspired the naming of the journal of history and heritage for Southern Sydney founded by Dharawal historian Les Bursill.

+Habitat

+Doryanthes excelsa requires very specific conditions in order to flourish.
+It requires low-nutrient, acidic soils with a pH of about 4.1 that are moderately deep, sandy, and earthy.
+It grows specifically on slopes that face south or southeast, along creeks, gullies or sheltered plateaus and ridges, at elevations of 100–200 metres above sea level.
+The plant grows in open dry sclerophyll forests which also have Angophora costata, Eucalyptus piperita, E. gummifera, E. sieberi, or E. punctata, as well as in habitats with Xanthorrhoea, Telopea, and moisture-preferring groundcover plant species.

-Distribution and habitat
+Distribution

-Doryanthes excelsa occurs in woodland and dry sclerophyll forest in coastal areas and adjacent mountains from Karuah to Mount Keira.
-It usually grows in soils derived from sandstone.
+Doryanthes excelsa has a discontinuous distribution along the coast of New South Wales.
+It is found in Corindi (north of Coffs Harbour) in the north, and in areas surrounding Newcastle (including Awaba) down to Wollongong in the south.
+It is not found directly east or west of urbanized areas of Sydney.
+Specific areas where it is found include Newfoundland State Forest, Kremnos Creek (located just north of Glenreagh), Karuah, Nelson Bay, Somersby, Calga, Lucas Heights, Heathcote National Park, Darkes Forest, Dharug National Park, and Royal National Park.
+The isolated northernmost populations located north of Coffs Harbour are the most genetically divergent.

 Uses

 Indigenous use

 Aboriginal people roasted the young stems of gymea lily for eating.
 They also roasted the roots to make a kind of cake.
 Fibres from the leaves were used for making brushes and matting.